ppy/osu-wiki/wiki/Gameplay/Game_modifier_(lazer)/en.md

 #### Personal Presets

 The **Personal Presets** are located in a separate category (left of **Difficulty Reduction**) and allow players to save any combination of mods directly into it.
 Each personal preset has to be assigned a name and optionally a description.
-Every game mode has a separate list of personal presets are unique to its game mode.
+Every game mode has a separate list of personal presets.

 #### Customise